 (3) an A.A.S. degree in Paralegal Studies, with the same focus as the paralegal certificate, and an additional emphasis on general education, for students who do not already possess a degree and who do not want to seek a four-year degree at this time.

 (4) a Minor in Pre-Law, for students majoring in other disciplines across campus who plan to work in fields impacted by law and legal regulation.
 A Pre-Law minor is also a good option for students who are considering law school.
+Minors may only be awarded in conjunction with a bachelor's degree.
+Certificate and A.A.S majors cannot be awarded a minor.
 The minor in Pre-Law does not prepare students to work as paralegals and is not approved by the American Bar Association.

 PARA-coded courses are offered in the evenings and/or online.
 General education courses are offered in the evenings, online, and/or during the day.

 Please refer to our Admissions Link for important information regarding entrance requirements for our programs.

 The purpose of the Legal Studies Program is to provide students with the skills necessary to perform specifically delegated substantive legal work under the supervision of an attorney.
 Paralegals and other non-lawyers are prohibited from practicing law.

 Our students are trained to:

 Clayton State University Legal Studies and Paralegal Program